New fencers & parents

 - Back Zip - zipper is on the back of the jacket.
 These are usually found on the least expensive cotton jackets

-- FIE is the international fencing governing board.
-All international competitions require FIE certified gear but US competitions do not.
-FIE jackets are rated for 800 newtons of force protection.
-This makes them much more expensive but manufacturers also make FIE jackets (and knickers and plastrons) the most comfortable and lightest.
-FIE gear is recommended for those that want the utmost in comfort and/or have been fencing tournaments for a year+
+- The FIE is the international fencing governing board.
+All international competitions require FIE certified gear but US competitions only require CE level gear.
+Standard CE lvl 1 is 350N (non FIE) whereas FIE jackets are rated for 800 newtons of force protection (masks are 1600 newton).
+The additional strength makes them much more expensive but also more comfortable.
+Manufacturers make FIE jackets (and knickers, plastrons, masks) the most comfortable and usually lighter.
+FIE gear is recommended for those that want the utmost in comfort and/or have been fencing tournaments for a season or longer

 Q: What about knickers/pants?